 If you or a family member were injured in a car accident in Jacksonville, FL, you aren’t alone.
 Jacksonville car accident statistics show that car crashes are extremely common in Northeast Florida.

-Our legal team has been advocating for car accident victims’ rights for over six decades.
+Our legal team has been advocating for car accident victims’ rights for over eight decades.
 In the process, we’ve recovered tens of millions of dollars on behalf of our injured clients.